-12. Management Responsibility
+12 Management Responsibility

 12.1 The Deputy Principal Curriculum and Quality has overall management responsibility for this policy.
-Day to day management responsibility for this policy has been devolved to the Director of Learner Services and Safeguarding and Prevent Manager.
+Day to day management responsibility for this policy has been devolved to the Assistant Principal Student Experience/Support and Safeguarding and Prevent Manager.

-Student Criminal Conviction Procedures

-Nelson and Colne College and Accrington and Rossendale Application Process
+Student Criminal Conviction Procedures Nelson and Colne College and Accrington and Rossendale Application Process